 Spectral characteristics of single channel SDH interfaces up to 10 Gbit/s are given in [ITU-T G.957] and [ITU-T G.691].
-For higher bit rates and longer distances, in particular in a WDM environment, additional specifications may be needed.
+For higher bit rates and longer distances, in particular in a wavelength division multiplexing (WDM) environment, additional specifications may be needed.